ncsa/ncsa_system_documentation/docs/source/common/login.rst

 You can install `MobaXterm <https://mobaxterm.mobatek.net/>`_ on your workstation and use it to connect to nodes using SSH.
 MobaXterm enables an SSH connection and provides other useful utilities you can use when communicating with a cluster, such as file transfer and editing.

-Follow the steps below to install MobaXterm and connect to a resource.
+Follow the steps below to install MobaXterm and connect to a compute resource.

 One-time setup
 $$$$$$$$$$$$$$$

-This section is the one-time setup on your Windows machine so that it can connect to a resource.
+The one-time setup, outlined below, configures MobaXterm to connect to a compute resource.
+If you have more than one compute resource you would like to access, repeat steps 2-8 for each resource.

 .. note::
-   Nightingale has extra security to protect the data stored on it, so configuring this connection is slightly more complicated than other HPC clusters.
-The difference involves adding the SSH connection to the secure bastion node; this is described in Steps 5 and 6.
+   Nightingale has extra security to protect the data stored on it.
+Configuring your connection to Nightingale requires adding the SSH connection to the secure bastion node; this is described in **Steps 5 and 6**.

 #. `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and **install** it on your Windows workstation.

    You can install the Portable or Installer edition of MobaXterm.
 You will need to have admin privileges to install the Installer edition.
-   The Portable edition does not require admin privileges, to use it just **extract** the downloaded zip file and click **mobaxterm.exe**.
+   The Portable edition does not require admin privileges, to use it **extract** the downloaded zip file and click **mobaxterm.exe**.

 #.
 Launch the MobaXterm application and click the **Session** button in the upper left of the window to start an SSH session.